malabikas/AML-Fall-2019/README.md

     | ABCNN-3(2 layer) |  LR |  0.7193 |  0.7165 |
     |                  | SVM |  0.7129 |  0.7126 |

-Below are examples of the results we obtained for a few questions in our test case.

-**ABCNN3 with 2 convolution layer**
+Below are examples of the results we obtained for a few questions in our test case for ABCNN3 with 2 convolution layer

 ```Question: who is st patty ?```